 WIC wants you to have all the help you need.
-As a WIC participant, staff will refer you to other services in your community that may help you such as immunizations, health care, medical assistance and SNAP (food stamps).
+As a WIC participant, staff will refer you to other services in your community that may help you such as immunizations, health care, Medical Assistance and SNAP (food stamps).
 Below is a list of community services with their contact information.

 Child Care Assistance

 Domestic abuse/violence is a major problem throughout the United States.
 It most often refers to intimate partner violence.
 It includes abuse/violence between spouses, individuals in dating relationships and former partners or spouses, and can occur inside or outside the home.
-For more information: call 800.799.7233 (national hotline) or log on to www.ndcaws.org.
+For more information: call 800.799.7233 (national hotline) or go to www.ndcaws.org.

 Energy Assistance Program

 The Low Income Home Energy Assistance Program provides home energy assistance to eligible low-income households.
 For more information: call 800.755.2716 or go to www.nd.gov/dhs/services/financialhelp/energyassistfaq.html .

 The Family Planning Program provides services such as breast and cervical cancer screening, sexually transmitted disease screening, pregnancy testing, preconception counseling and contraceptive services.
 Clients are charged for services according to their household income and family size.
 For more information: call 800.472.2286 or go to www.ndhealth.gov/family-planning .

 Healthy Steps (Childrens Health Insurance Program) is an insurance program for uninsured children who live in families with low incomes but who are not eligible for Medical Assistance.
 For more information: call 877.543.7669 or go to www.nd.gov/dhs/services/medicalserv/chip .

 The North Dakota Housing Finance Agency administers three rental assistance programs.
 Each program helps to provide affordable housing for low-income or disabled families.
 For more information: call 800.292.8621 or go to www.ndhfa.org.